rtyle/sonos-relay/README.md

 # Sonos Inter-VLAN Relay

 A Sonos Inter-VLAN Relay (sonos-relay) may be necessary when Sonos devices are on a separate VLAN from their controllers.
-This project documents the deployment of a [multicast-relay](https://github.com/alsmith/multicast-relay) on a Raspberry Pi dedicated for this purpose.
+This repository documents the deployment of a [multicast-relay](https://github.com/alsmith/multicast-relay) on a Raspberry Pi dedicated for this purpose.

 # Best Networking Practices for Sonos Devices